dword1511/pi-sensors/kmod/README.md

 `ads1015`
 ---------
-The `ads1015` is an in-tree `hwmon` driver, and is already included in the Raspbian distribution.
+The `ads1015` is an in-tree `hwmon` driver for TI's `ADS1015` 4-channel ADC, and is already included in the Raspbian distribution.
 Thus, its code is not included in this repository.
 It is unclear whether later this driver will be ported to the industrial IO section, which seems more suitable for a multi-channel ADC with PGA.